uvery9/DailyWallpaper/README.md

 1. Pull from github(git command will be use in project)
 2. Open DailyWallpaper.sln
 3. Set Release x64
+4. Install Wix Tool and Extension for DailyWallpaper.Installer
-4. Build solution
+5. Build solution
-5. bin\Release\DailyWallpaper.exe is your need.
+6. bin\Release\DailyWallpaper.exe is your need.
-6. DailyWallpaper.Installer will generate DailyWallpaper.Installer.msi.
+7. DailyWallpaper.Installer will generate DailyWallpaper.Installer.msi.
 Build for yourself do not need it.

 ## User Interface